 I believe all people have access to Self qualities, such as self-compassion, non-judgmental curiosity, and calmness.
 Many of my neurodiverse clients live in a constant state of anxiety and tension.
 It’s hard for them to imagine tapping into Self qualities, such as calm.
 But, they can and they do.

-To help you better understand Self, think of a real person (whom you may or may not know) that demonstrates Self qualities.
+To help you better understand Self, think of a real person (whom you may or may not know) who demonstrates Self qualities.
 Think of someone who has a loving and comforting presence, who does not judge, and who makes people feel safe.
 They demonstrate qualities of Self.

 Accessing Self usually takes practice.
 A lot of practice.
 There are many ways to cultivate the presence of Self.
 Stay tuned for a future blog on this topic.